Death of Harry Dunn: Criminal prosecution and civil litigation

 In December 2019, the Crown Prosecution Service announced that Sacoolas was to be charged with causing death by dangerous driving and that it was starting extradition proceedings against her.
-Sacoolas's lawyer Amy Jeffress said: "Anne will not return voluntarily to the UK to face a potential jail sentence for what was a terrible but unintentional accident," adding, "the potential 14-year sentence was not proportionate."
+Sacoolas's lawyer Amy Jeffress said: "Anne will not return voluntarily to the UK to face a potential jail sentence for what was a terrible but unintentional accident", adding, "the potential 14-year sentence was not proportionate."
 The Dunn family later met with the Home Secretary, Priti Patel, and their MP, Andrea Leadsom, at their home.
 Their family spokesman said they were now "incredibly reassured this whole saga will be dealt with under the rule of law".

 The following January, the Home Office formally requested the extradition of Sacoolas to face charges in the United Kingdom.
 The US State Department's initial response was "The use of an extradition treaty to attempt to return the spouse of a former diplomat by force would establish an extraordinarily troubling precedent" and that the request was "highly inappropriate".
 On 23 January US Secretary of State Mike Pompeo formally rejected the request for extradition.
 The family spokesman said they had taken the news "in our stride".
 The Home Office said the decision appeared "to be a denial of justice".
 Andrea Leadsom was planning to meet the US ambassador, Woody Johnson, in London on 24 January to discuss the case.

 In January 2020 Northamptonshire Chief Constable Nick Adderley requested an urgent meeting with the commander of the military base after footage emerged of another vehicle on the wrong side of the road near RAF Croughton.
 Officers gave details of a separate crash, in October, in which a police vehicle had been struck by a car being driven on the wrong side of the road.

 The Mail on Sunday disclosed the following month that Sacoolas was previously involved in espionage with the CIA.
 Following the disclosure, which was subsequently confirmed by Sky News, and widely reported by other news outlets, Dunn's mother expressed her family's suspicions that the British government were not fully sharing their knowledge of Sacoolas's past role with them.
-The Times speculated that the UK's prime minister would come under more pressure to meet the Dunn family.
+The Times speculated that the prime minister would come under more pressure to meet the Dunn family.
 The Times also suggested that the disclosure could lead to allegations that the US were giving Sacoolas special protection because of her past activities with the CIA.
-The New York Post reported that former foreign secretary Jeremy Hunt had said that the disclosure might explain why the US had declined to authorise Sacoolas's extradition.
-The family spokesman called for a public inquiry into the matter.

-The Dunn family urged the UK government to refuse the US government's extradition request of Wikileaks founder Julian Assange until they returned Sacoolas to the UK.
+The Dunn family urged the British government to refuse the US government's extradition request of Wikileaks founder Julian Assange until they returned Sacoolas to the UK.
 They accused the US government of hypocrisy and said that the US had launched an attack on the Special Relationship between both countries.